- Course responsible: Jonas Skeppstedt

 - Note that you are not permitted to write the exam before you have passed all three assignments.

-- If you would like to join the course after it has started, just make a solution to any of the assignments below (rpn, word, or poly) and send a mail to email@example.com with a subject line such as "assignment rpn by your_stil_id" and attach a program in a file rpn.c --- and note that you need to have passed all assignments before you are allowed to write the exam!
+- If you would like to join the course after it has started, just make a solution to any of the assignments below (rpn, word, or poly) and send a mail to email@example.com with a subject line such as "assignment rpn by your_stil_id" and attach a program in a file such as rpn.c --- the file must have the same name as the assignment.

 Programming in C is easiest on UNIX (such as Linux or MacOS X), and if you are using a non-UNIX operating system some options to access UNIX are: